Cambodia travel guide - Rusty Compass

 Photo: Mark Bowyer Angkor Wat

 Cambodia's capital Phnom Penh has a distinctive buzz with plenty of history, colonial charm and things to see.
+The skyline has been turned on its head during the past decade.
 The city's food and bar scene is bounding ahead from the seediness of decades past.

 Further afield the beaches, islands and quaint of towns of Kep and Kampot on the southern coast are scenic and chilled.